-The Bank's development is acknowledged by different sociological polls, in which Latvijas Krājbanka ranks high positions.
+The Bank's development is acknowledged by different sociological surveys in which Latvijas Krājbanka ranks highly.
 According to international market research company GfK Custom Research, Latvian residents consider Latvijas Krājbanka the second most popular bank in Latvia.
 More than 10% of all Latvian residents consider Latvijas Krājbanka their main bank.

 Latvijas Krājbanka continues its strategic contribution to Latvian musical and cultural life.
-During the first nine months of 2008 the Bank also supported various significant cultural events, including the XXIV Overall Latvian Song and XIV Dance Celebration, and the painting campaign "The world's biggest choir", the general sponsor of which is Krājbanka.
+During the first nine months of 2008 the Bank supported various significant cultural events, including the XXIV Overall Latvian Song and XIV Dance Festival, and the painting campaign "The world's biggest choir" of which it is the general sponsor.